 Not only are many of the fees scales high, but the rules that are used to determine which fee scale applies, and the algorithms then used to work them out, are probably only fully understood by the notaires themselves.

-In our experience, not enough notaires offer pro-active advice on the different ownership structures for property, and related options, particularly for multiple buyers, those living in free union, or those with children from a previous marriage, when it is important to consider the inheritance and tax implications of the purchase.
+In our experience, not enough notaires offer pro-active advice on the different ownership structures and related options for property, particularly for multiple buyers, those living in free union, or those with children from a previous marriage, when it is important to consider the inheritance and tax implications of the purchase.

 Notaires are also permitted to sell real estate, which they promote very heavily, and thereby earn both the commission and conveyancing fees associated with such sales.